 Including this weekend’s Rutgers game, Syracuse has now drawn more penalties than its opponent in a game 20 times in a 25-game span since the beginning of 2019.
 To make things worse, Syracuse has drawn fewer penalties than its opponent only three times over that same period – ‘Cuse drew an equal number against Duke in 2019 and Boston College in 2020.

-Syracuse got flagged eight times against Rutgers on Saturday, the 13th time SU has drawn eight or more in a game since the beginning of 2019.
+Syracuse got flagged eight times against Rutgers on Saturday, the 13th time SU has drawn eight or more in a game since the start of 2019.
 If you found yourself complaining that penalties this dumb don’t seem to happen to any other team, there’s some truth to that.
 Yellow flags have become a consistent drag on Dino Babers’ teams over the past two seasons and change.

 Syracuse’s showing on offense Saturday was pretty toothless, but not entirely surprising for anyone used to watching SU the past two seasons.
 The 258 total yards Syracuse gained was the eighth time since offensive coordinator Sterlin Gilbert’s hiring that SU failed to gain 300 or more yards on offense.
 Unsurprisingly, the Orange are now 0-8 when failing to hit that mark.